Back to all articles

 Why the right AMC often costs less over time

 A good AMC does not always mean the lowest first-year bill.
 It means the cost-to-risk trade-off is sensible.
-Many buyers over-save on the annual premium and then overpay through:
+If you over-save on the annual premium, you can end up overpaying through:

 That is why AMC should be treated as an operating decision, not just a maintenance purchase.